Poetry Tip #7: The Quatrain

 In these stanzas, there is no prevailing meter.
 If you count the number of beats in each line, there is variation there too.
 But if you count the accents or stresses in each stanza, you’ll find ten in each, and that’s the glue that holds the poem together, especially when you read it aloud.
 The reader feels a sense of cohesiveness in the stanzas that keeps the poem rocking along.
 The poem sounds conversational, and it is, but there is an underlying structure that helps it sound that way.
 Accentual poems are nearly subliminal in their influence on the reader but they can be effective.

-Syllabic verse counts only the number of syllables in the lines or stanzas and is rarely used in English because of our system of stressed and unstressed sounds.
-Elementary students are taught to write two ancient forms of Japanese poetry – haiku and tanka – by counting and arranging syllables — 17 for the haiku in three lines of 5-7-5 and 31 for the tanka in five lines of 5-7-5-7-7.
+By contrast, while accentual verse counts accents, syllabic verse counts syllables.
+It isn’t as common in English because our language is spoken with stressed and unstressed sounds.
+Elementary students are taught to write two ancient forms of Japanese syllabic poetry – haiku and tanka – by counting and arranging syllables — 17 for the haiku in three lines of 5-7-5 and 31 for the tanka in five lines of 5-7-5-7-7.
+Interestingly, in Japanese, poets don’t actually compose by counting syllables.
+They focus on the number of onji, the smallest linguistic unit in that language.

-A poem’s shape may lend a visual dimension to how we experience the words.
+In POETRY TIP #4 I want to point out some options a poet has to use visual presentation help convey his/her meaning.
+How we shape our poem may lend a visual dimension to how our reader experiences the words.
 In some cases the poet may arrange lines to create a spatial effect that provides the reader/viewer with clues to the mood or premise of the message.
-Georgia Heard helps us “see” the flight of her hummingbird in this poem from Creatures of Earth, Sea, and Sky (Boyds Mills Press, 1992) by staggering the lines on the page the way a hummingbird hovers and zigzags through a garden.
-I can’t get the lines to do that here but believe me, in the book they do indeed zig and zag!
+Georgia Heard helps us “see” the flight of her hummingbird in this poem from Creatures of Earth, Sea, and Sky (Boyds Mills Press, 1992).
+In the book, each line is arranged on the page to give the impression of flight.
+Alas, I can’t duplicate the arrangement here.
+You need to see the real thing.

 HUMMINGBIRD